-- Temperature setpoint shall be reset from 120°F to 140°F as the outside air temperature drops from 60°F to 40°F (all values being adjustable) - 4.
+- 3. Secondary Hot Water Supply Temperature Setpoint: The BAS shall reset the secondary hot water supply temperature setpoint.
+The HW Supply Temperature setpoint shall be reset from 120°F to 140°F as the outside air temperature drops from 60°F to 40°F (all values being adjustable) - 4.
 Lead/Lag: The onboard boiler controls shall stage the boilers ON/OFF and modulate the firing rate as necessary to maintain the secondary hot water supply temperature at setpoint.